synthie-cat/keycapsss/1. Done/discipad-numpad-kit.md

 * Spacer and screws
 * Self adhesive rubber feet

-*Note:* The acryl guard is shipped with a blue protection film.
+*Note:* For transport the acryl guard plate has a bluish protection film applied, which should be removed before assembly.

 You need:
 * 17x switches (3 or 5 pin)